 I studied Zen Shiatsu with Reuho Yamada, who learned directly from Masanaga, the originator of Zen Shiatsu in Japan.
-Zen Shiatsu had more dynamics, creativity, and flow than other styles of Shiatsu, using all parts of the hands, elbow, knees, and even integrated stretches.
+Zen Shiatsu had more dynamics, creativity, and flow than other styles of Shiatsu, using all parts of the hands, elbows, knees, and even integrated stretches.

-Early in the 1980’s, Reuho Yamada was attracting huge crowds of mostly young people in San Francisco, on the highest peak overlooking the San Francisco Bay Area; it was quite a scene.
+Early in the 1980s, Reuho Yamada was attracting huge crowds of mostly young people in San Francisco, on the highest peak overlooking the San Francisco Bay Area — it was quite a scene.

 I fell in love with the flow of Zen Shiatsu as a form of movement meditation.
-The way Zen Shiatsu used the body to release another human being was so powerful, yet graceful.
-Different parts of the hand and elbow were used for both sensitive people with vulnerabilities, as well as large and muscular people who need deep pressure for their healing.
+The way Zen Shiatsu used the body to release another human being’s tension was so powerful, yet graceful.
+Different parts of the hand and elbow were used for both sensitive people with vulnerabilities, as well as for large and muscular people who need deep pressure for their healing.
 I discovered what points and meridians were stimulated in each of the Zen Shiatsu techniques.

-Reuho Yamada was a very influential teacher for me; I had great respect for him.
+Reuho Yamada was a very influential teacher for me, and I had great respect for him.
 I’m grateful to have received a complete individual session from him.
 I thought it would be deep and painful, something extreme from the master himself.
-Reuho’s Zen Shiatsu session was flowing, skillful, seamless, and not harsh.
-He was remarkably relaxed as he let go, like “Zen in the Art of Archery,” he aimed and surrendered all of himself, leaning his weight into the center of the body being treated.
-The experience of receiving directly from the master demystified my concepts of Shiatsu Therapy.
+But Reuho’s Zen Shiatsu session was flowing, skillful, seamless, and not harsh.
+He was remarkably relaxed as he let go.
+As in the book, Zen in the Art of Archery, he aimed and surrendered all of himself, leaning his weight into the center of the body being treated.
+The experience of receiving a treatment directly from the master demystified my concepts of Shiatsu Therapy.

-Reuho Yamada, was a monk in a Japanese monastery who led the burial ceremony.
+Reuho Yamada was a monk in a Japanese monastery who led the burial ceremony.
 When his blind father died, Reuho lead the

-Reuho was very humble, spontaneous, often playful and expansive.
+Reuho was very humble and spontaneous, and also often playful and expansive.
 One moment, covered in silk robes, he would talk about the ancient sutras and traditional Shiatsu healing qualities.
 In the next, he would surprise everyone, when he’d say, “I believe — that in this country, American women are far-out!”
 He gave a huge smile and a slight bow with the palms of his hands together.

 “Let your mind go as you move your upper body.
 Just relax your mind, and expand your consciousness.
 Start by feeling the inside of your head, relax your skull, let yourself go, open to expand your mind, experience the space within the room … become conscious of the entire city, and now open your mind to the whole universe.”

 We took turns giving and receiving, so he could show me exactly what his verbal instruction meant.
 I can still feel him pressing his elbow into my lower back using his whole body weight.
-For my wife and I, it was an awesome blessing to be in his presence.
+For me and my wife, it was an awesome blessing to be in his presence.
 A year later, Reuho passed away from cancer.

 In teaching Zen Shiatsu, one of my main goals is to show students how to lean their weight and synchronize their breath with their body movements.
-I am jubilant and praise students when that dance occurs.
+I am jubilant when that dance occurs.

-Reuho Yamada taught Zen Shiatsu in definitive detail as if he had an endless wealth of practical techniques.
-I compiled a one-hour instructional Zen Shiatsu DVD demonstrating from head to toe the techniques I learned from Reuho Yamada to make his meditative healing bodywork methods available to the world.
+Reuho Yamada taught Zen Shiatsu in definitive detail, as if he had an endless wealth of practical techniques.
+From his teachings, I compiled a one-hour instructional Zen Shiatsu video.
+In the video, I demonstrate from head to toe the techniques I learned from Reuho Yamada, in order to make his meditative healing bodywork methods available to the world.
 Zen Shiatsu continues to be one of my favorite modalities to practice and receive to this day.
-My undying gratitude goes to Reuho Yamada for instilling in me the fortitude to share this healing practice.
+You’ll find that Shiatsu techniques are included in some of the Acupressure routines you’ll find on this site.